Behavior Cloning Under PD Control: A Finite-Horizon Theory of Gain-Dependent Error Amplification: Numerical Illustration

 \section{Numerical Illustration}

 We illustrate the framework on the canonical scalar second-order system, verifying sub-Gaussian propagation, the failure bound, and the regime ordering.
-The closed-loop matrices are obtained by exact ZOH sampling~\eqref{eq:zoh}, matching Proposition~\ref{prop:zoh-inherit}.
+The closed-loop matrices are obtained by exact ZOH sampling~\eqref{eq:zoh}, whose leading-order continuous-time limit is described by Proposition~\ref{prop:zoh-inherit}.